 Travel – with seven runways DFW, or Dallas Fort Worth Airport is the third largest in the world in terms of flight operations and the tenth in terms of numbers of passengers.
 Serving 204 destinations at time of writing it rivals Frankfurt, Schiphol, Paris CDG, Atlanta, Chicago, Munich and Dubai which are the only other airports to offer over 200 destinations.

-For those thinking of travelling to the USA via Dallas, or connecting through DFW, you’ll be happy to know that provided you’ve joined the Visa Waiver Scheme you no longer have to queue at immigration, you can use one of the self service booths which cuts down arrival time hugely.
+For those thinking of travelling to the USA via Dallas, or connecting through DFW, you’ll be happy to know that provided you’ve joined the Visa Waiver Scheme you will probably not have to queue at immigration, you can use one of the self service booths which cuts down arrival time hugely.
 Tried and tested.

 Art – The Nasher Sculpture Center in Dallas is the city’s most famous museum.
 Designed by Renzo Piano, it is home to one of the finest collections of contemporary and sculptures in the world, including works by De Kooning, Moore, Picasso, Miro, Matisse and Rodin.

-Food – there is every type of restaurant you could possibly want in Dallas from excellent Mexican cooking at restaurants such as Javiers and Komali to Nobu and CBD Provisions, the hot new restaurant in the Joule Hotel Downtown.
-For more choice read Zagat The 10 Hottest Restaurants in Dallas.
+Food – there is every type of restaurant you could possibly want in Dallas from excellent Mexican cooking at restaurants such as Javiers and El Bolero to Nobu and Stephan Pyles' Flora Street Cafe.
+Expect to find food as good as anywhere in the world.
 Be warned that many restaurants are expensive and you may well need to book.

 Opera – The Winspear Opera House in the Dallas Arts District was designed by Foster and Partners and is an unmissable landmark even if you just drive past.
 The opera house was opened in 2009 and seats 2300.
 If you’re an opera lover as I am check on the program before your visit and book online.